rackspace/php-opencloud/docs/userguide/objectstore.md

-Working with object storage services
+Working with Object Storage Services
 ====================================

 *Swift* is the OpenStack object storage service.
 In the *php-opencloud* library,